rackerlabs/genestack/docs/build-test-envs.md

 ## Create a Test Environment

+!!! abstract

-> This is used to deploy new infra on an existing OpenStack cloud.
+    This is used to deploy new infra on an existing OpenStack cloud.
 If you're deploying on baremetal this document can be skipped.

 If deploying in a lab environment on an OpenStack cloud, you can run the `infra-deploy.yaml` playbook which will create all of the resources needed to operate the test environment.